Everything You Need to Know About Law Firm Billing

 1. Alternative Fee Arrangements Software

 AltFee is software that was built from the ground up by lawyers to help you manage your alternative fee arrangement types.
-Through a comprehensive, collaborative-focused approach, the tool helps you create, manage, and adjust your pricing for each and every matter, and customize them for each and every client.
-Once you have pricing set out for a client matter, it’ll be much easier to bill them for it in the future.
+Through a comprehensive, collaborative-focused approach, the tool helps you create, manage, and adjust your pricing for each and every matter and customize them for each and every client.
+Once you have pricing established upfront for each client matter, it’ll be much easier to bill them for it when the time comes.

 2. Law Firm Billing Software